ghi-electronics/Docs/software/tinyclr/tinyclr-config.md

 Erases the application program and firmware from the device.
 Does not erase the bootloader.

 ##### Run
-Takes the device out of bootloader mode and runs the application program on the device
+Takes the device out of bootloader mode and starts the firmware on the device.

 ## Firmware Sources
 When TinyCLR Config starts up, it looks for a file called `FirmwareSources.txt` in the same directory as the TinyCLR Config executable itself.
 If the file isn't present, it's created automatically with one entry pointing to the official GHI firmware store.